altunenes/rusty_spelling/README.md

 - The user enters the words they want to practice.

 - The user tries to write the word they hear in a proper way.

+### Motivation:
+- My little sister studying English :) The basic program was for her.